 Kaliningrad

-Russian Baltic city between Poland and Lithuania
+Russian city between Poland and Lithuania

-Kaliningrad, known as Königsberg until 1946, is the largest city and administrative centre of Kaliningrad Oblast, a Russian exclave between Lithuania and Poland.
-The city sits about 663 kilometres (412 mi) west of the bulk of Russia.
-The city is situated on the Pregolya River, at the head of the Vistula Lagoon on the Baltic Sea, and is the only ice-free Russian port on the Baltic Sea.
+Kaliningrad: Russian city between Poland and Lithuania Kaliningrad, known as Königsberg until 1946, is the largest city and administrative centre of Kaliningrad Oblast, an exclave of Russia between Lithuania and Poland, 663 kilometres (412 mi) west of the bulk of Russia on the Pregolya River, at the head of the Vistula Lagoon, and the only ice-free Russian port on the Baltic Sea.
 Its population in 2020 was 489,359.
 Kaliningrad is the second-largest city in the Northwestern Federal District, after Saint Petersburg, the third-largest city in the Baltic region, and the seventh-largest city on the Baltic Sea.

 Kaliningrad News and Videos LIVE